Updated: Jun 17

 STEP 5.5: Repeat for all the remaining 8 star-blocks.

-STEP 7: SEW STAR BLOCKS & BORDERS TOGETHER TO FORM QUILT TOP
+STEP 7: SEW STAR BLOCKS & SASHINGS TOGETHER TO FORM QUILT TOP

 This step can be done in various sequence.
 I have chosen the following sequence: